 The guides and staff all come from the local villages — in fact, I didn’t see a single Westerner on staff.
 One of my guides used to be a logger, but now his work helps to protect the forests instead.
 It’s difficult to think of anything more poetic than that.

 The ecotourism element here doesn’t seem to be just a convenient marketing hook.
 It’s genuinely set up as a project with a mission, unlike some other similarly named ziplining businesses in the Southeast Asia region.
 These other ziplining parks may be cheaper, but don’t include any treehouse accommodation nor do they spend a significant portion of the funds on sustainable development and conservation.

 If you’re on a shoestring budget then maybe I wouldn’t immediately recommend the Gibbon Experience.
 But if you’re not too intimidated too much by the price, I think the experience is highly worth it.

 What: The Gibbon Experience, Classic 3-Day Tour

 Where: The office is located in Huay Xai.
 Pre-booking one their website is highly advised.

 Why: You’ll fly through the forest and stay in amazing treehouses!
 Though the guides probably won’t tell you in great depth about flora and fauna (for that type of experience, consider trekking in Luang Namtha, for example).
 The Gibbon Experience is mostly about having a unique immersive jungle adventure.

 Who: It’s popular with backpackers but seems family-friendly as well.
 The minimum age requirement for the Classic experience is 8 years.
-One woman in another group was 67 and loving it.
+While I was there, one woman in another group was 67 and she was loving it.